Active Response Training

 Some of my students will always be fearful and lack the social agility to become more verbally adept.
 For those folks, I heartily embrace the “tape loop.”

 But understand that these loops don’t always work.
 I think it’s best to develop the social agility to roll with the punches and provide your own banter right back.
-That show true confidence and a lack of intimidation.
+That shows true confidence and a lack of intimidation.

 Sometimes the tape loops will allow you to bluster through your fear and may work on a lot of low level criminals, but true mastery involves transcending them.